BrainTireFire/BookSocialNetwork/README.md

 # Book Social Network

 ## 📖 Overview
 **Book Social Network** is a training tutorial project that demonstrates the implementation of a social network platform for book lovers.
 It uses **Java Spring Boot 3** for the backend and **Angular** for the frontend, with a focus on modern development practices and best coding principles.

+This project is inspired by a course created by **Bouali Ali**.
+You can find more information and resources about the course on his YouTube channel [Bouali Ali](https://www.youtube.com/@BoualiAli), where he dives deep into the development and architecture of such systems.

 ---